Kyle Rayner: Sinestro Corps War

-Sinestro abducts Rayner from Oa through one of his new yellow power rings.
-At the Sinestro Corps' base on Qward, he reveals to Kyle that he was responsible for his mother's death and infected her with the sentient virus Despotellis to kill her in a plot to break Rayner's will so that he could serve as Parallax's new host.
-Sinestro also reveals that Ion is actually a benevolent energy entity, similar to Parallax, that thrives on willpower and that Rayner was unknowingly its current host.
+Sinestro abducts Kyle from Oa through one of his new yellow power rings.
+At the Sinestro Corps' base on Qward, he reveals to Kyle that he was responsible for his mother's death and infected her with the sentient virus Despotellis to kill her in a plot to break Kyle's will so that he could serve as Parallax's new host.
+Sinestro also reveals that Ion is an energy entity that thrives on willpower and that Kyle is its current host.

 The Sinestro Corps confront Kyle, who has his powers drained out of him by Sinestro himself and is immediately taken over by Parallax.
 Parallax then clothes itself in a new uniform, which appears as a combination of the Sinestro Corps' uniform, Kyle's original Green Lantern costume, and the armor Hal Jordan wore as Parallax.
 Parallax's possession also turns the hair on top of Kyle's head gray, just as it turned the hair on Hal Jordan's temples.
 Parallax returns to Qward with the Sinestro Corps and is inducted into their ranks, becoming one of the Anti-Monitor's heralds.

 In Kyle's body, Parallax captured Hal Jordan, Guy Gardner, and John Stewart and brought them to Qward.
 Before bringing them, Parallax made Hal relive the only time he ever experienced fear: when his father died.
 Parallax also elaborated that since invading Kyle's mind, he now has nearly infinite creativity to call upon in his deeds.
 During the battle with the Green Lantern Corps, who arrive at Qward to rescue the captured Lanterns, Parallax murders Jack T. Chance and crushes his Power Ring before it can find a replacement.
-During his fight with the Earth Green Lanterns, Parallax revealed that Kyle Rayner's "twisted desire" was to be the last Green Lantern again and thus "special".
+During his fight with the Earth Green Lanterns, Parallax revealed that Kyle's "twisted desire" was to be the last Green Lantern again and thus "special".
 He is stopped from murdering Guy Gardner by the intervention of the surviving Lost Lanterns and the Ion entity.
-The Embodiment of Fear then led an advance group of the Sinestro Corps, readying to attack Coast City.
+Parallax then led an advance group of the Sinestro Corps, readying to attack Coast City.
 It is also suggested by the Guardians of the Universe that Kyle is no longer destined to be Ion following his being taken over by Parallax.